Cryogenic platform to investigate strong microwave cavity-spin coupling in correlated magnetic materials: Design Experimental Set-Up and Method

 \subsection{Sample Preparation and Orientation}

 For high sensitivity of ESR response, including at room temperature, the resonators and the samples had to match in size to ensure a high filling factor.
 For \cusulf, this entailed polishing a large crystal down to the size of the LGR sample loop, while floating-zone grown \magcro\ crystals~\cite{mgcro_crystalgrowth} were observed to already fit well within the first LGR sample radius of 2.3 mm, Fig.~\ref{fig:FirstFig}(b).
 While \cusulf\ fit well within the resonator, the exact orientation of the crystal was not determined, as an exact $g$-factor determination was second to observing an initial ESR response for the experimental setup.
-The sample was adhered to the resonator body with Kapton tape, which crossed over one side of the sample loop, and can be seen behind the \cusulf\ crystal in Fig.~\ref{fig:FirstFig}(b).
+The sample in setup A was adhered to the resonator with Kapton tape, which crossed over one side of the sample loop, and can be seen behind the \cusulf\ crystal in Fig.~\ref{fig:FirstFig}(b).
+Setup B utilized GE varnish to cement both samples.
 For \magcro, the nearly Heisenberg nature of the magnetism meant that precise sample alignment was also not necessary for this demonstration study.